utdata/thcic-pudf/README.md

   ) })
 ---

 > This repo is not yet public though some knitted workbooks are.
-We can do so once we are all ready.
+We make public once we are all ready.

 # Birth outcomes for Texas